 What Lions Club Does

-Monticello Lions conduct a number of projects each year to raise money which is spent locally to help people. $4,000 in scholarship money for further education is awarded each year to Monticello High School graduates. $1,000 is given to Mary Bryant Home For The Blind in Springfield.
-Periodic gifts are made to Leader Dogs For The Blind in Rochester, Michigan, which is mostly funded by Lions in Michigan and Indiana.
+Monticello Lions conduct projects each year to raise money which is spent locally to help people. $2,000 in scholarship money for further education is awarded each year to Monticello High School graduates. $500 is given to Mary Bryant Home For The Blind in Springfield.
+We make periodic gifts to Leader Dogs For The Blind in Rochester, Michigan, which is mostly funded by Lions in Michigan and Indiana.
 The Monticello Lions also buy eye exams and glasses for those in the Monticello school district who could not otherwise afford them.
-Campers are funded to diabetes camp and to the annual Weldon Fun Day for special needs adults and children.
-Each November the Lions serve a free turkey dinner, with all the trimmings, to all senior citizens who want one.
-If the senior cannot attend the dinner at the Monticello Middle School, the dinner will be delivered by Lions volunteers.
-The Ron Milton Senior Citizens' Dinner is named after Ron Milton, a life-long Monticello Lion who started the tradition and chaired the project for many years.
-See our events schedule to attend these events and more!
+Campers have been funded to diabetes camp.
+We host visits to Monticello of the Lions of Illinois hearing screening bus and the vision screening bus.
+We sponsor Boy Scout Troop 490 in Monticello, bought them a trailer, and fund specific Troop activities such as Eagle Scout projects and a recent group trip to the national Scout backpacking event at Philmont Scout Ranch in New Mexico.

 Our Fundraising Events

 Monticello Lions continually work, themselves, to raise money for these causes.
 A fish fry is held the third Friday most months in the Monticello Community Building (watch for the signs).
 It’s all-you-can-eat, with all the trimmings, and carry-outs are available.
 Serving begins at 5 p.m.
 Lions also make and sell delicious home-made peanut brittle at Christmas.
 Used eyeglasses, hearing aids, and brass keys are collected for recycling.